maths/stack-web/docs/CaseStudies/2019/Edinburgh.md

 | PG   | Introduction to Probability and Statistics | 23       | 1 PQ/W  | 6-8     |      |
 |      |                                            |          | 5 AQ/S  | 4       | 62   |

-> Table: Courses using STACK assessments at The University of Edinburgh 2018-19.
+<figcaption class="figure-caption text-center">Table: Courses using STACK assessments at The University of Edinburgh 2018-19.</figcaption>

 ### Cost